PommePain/PommePain/README.md

-# Hi, I'm L4p1s! 👋
+## Hi, I'm L4p1s! 👋

-I'm a young computer science student practicing mainly web development and passionate about cybersecurity, when I have time I do ctf to learn new things.
+I'm a young computer science student, mainly involved in web and software development, with a passion for cybersecurity.
+When I have time, I train and learn new things by doing CTFs via Root-me or Tryhackme.

+I also enjoy climbing :)

 <img width="40%" src="https://i.pinimg.com/564x/61/b5/fd/61b5fd9ccc338daddd3a05fa3e07ab16.jpg">